btcsuite/btcwallet/README.md

 $ $EDITOR ~/.btcwallet/btcwallet.conf
 ```

-## Frontend Usage
+## Client Usage

-Frontends wishing to use btcwallet must connect to the path
+Clients wishing to use btcwallet must connect to the `ws` endpoint
-`/frontend` over a websocket connection.
-Messages sent to btcwallet
+over a websocket connection.
+Messages sent to btcwallet over this
-over this websocket are expected to follow the standard Bitcoin JSON
+websocket are expected to follow the standard Bitcoin JSON API
-API (partially documented
+(partially documented
 [here](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_Calls_list)).
 Websocket connections also enable additional API extensions and
 JSON-RPC notifications (currently undocumented).
 The btcd packages